 It’s a feeling of relief that we’re close to where we need to be.
 Even though they can’t go into the museum yet, they will be able to come here and do research or come here and give us their stories.
 We’re really on our way now.
 This is going to end up being a great museum and community hub!
 Remember, the Ecorse Historical Society is a 501(c)3 organization and your contributions are tax deductible.

 The Ecorse Historical Society is a 501 (c) 3 nonprofit organization and your gift may qualify as a charitable deduction for Federal Income Tax purposes.
 Donors should consult their tax advisers or the IRS to determine whether a contribution is deductible.

-The Ecorse Historical Society will not trade, share or sell a donor’s personal information with anyone else, nor send donor mailings on behalf of other organizations.
+The Ecorse Historical Society will not trade, share or sell a donor’s personal information to/with anyone else, nor send donor mailings on behalf of other organizations.